TheM1ddleM1n/Win11Atlas/README.md

 - Developers working with Windows‑based tooling
 - System administrators managing Windows environments
-- Students learning command‑line fundamentals
+- Users/Students learning command‑line fundamentals
 - Power users exploring Windows internals
 - Anyone who needs dependable command‑line documentation

 ## Installation and Usage Notes

 Win11Atlas does not require installation.
-It is a documentation‑only project and can be used directly from the repository.
+It is a project that can be used directly from this repo.

 To use the reference:

 1. Browse the repository sections for CMD or PowerShell content.
 2. Open any command entry to view syntax, examples, and notes.
 3. Use the examples as a guide when working in Command Prompt or PowerShell.

-Clone the repository for offline access:

-Any text editor or Markdown viewer can be used to read the documentation.

 ## How to Read Command Syntax